micahco/ktz/README.md

 * The `my-clippings.txt` file should only contain *Highlights* for the one specific book you wish to transfer to your Zettelkasten.
 The script does **not** support transferring multiple books at once, nor does it support Notes or Bookmarks (only *Highlights*).

-* There are already (better) more complex plugins made for the purpose of sending your Kindle notes to Zettlekasten.
-The reason I wrote this is because I just wanted a basic script for my specific use case: to simply transfer Kindle Clippings highlights (from the .txt file) to my Zettlekasten as literature notes.
-Here are some plugins that may be easier and do much more for you:
+* There are already (better) more complex plugins made for the purpose of syncing your Kindle with Zettlekasten.
+The reason I wrote this is because I just wanted a basic script for my specific use case: to simply transfer Kindle Clippings highlights (from the .txt file) to my literature notes.
+Here are some platform specific plugins that may be easier and do much more for you:
     * [hadynz/obsidian-kindle-plugin](https://github.com/hadynz/obsidian-kindle-plugin)

 * The program relies on a few user vars, one being a predetermined literature template.
 My template (`Clipping.md`) looks like: